 By buying a “Sawayaka Karuizawa Campaign” pass at the tourist offices at Karuizawa Station, Nakakurosawa Station or the Karuizawa sightseeing hall, you open up opportunities to get discounts on local minshuku accommodation, museum admittance (and Karuizawa has four art museums, the Le Vin Museum, and a toy museum, as well as an old-town, so even if you or the one you’re with couldn’t care less about the fiery mantle of maple-leaves blanketing the mountains, there’s still something to do), and several other local attractions.

 Also available through several participating local cab companies is a three-hour foliage-viewing tour (for ¥18,000) that takes you out of town to the Takahara Temple, Shiraito Falls, and up into the hills.
-If that doesn’t do it for you, there is also this tour of Karuizawa’s historical sites and viewing spots.
+Enquire with them.

 And if you can’t get to Nagano, check out these places for your fill of fall instead.